kerimala/invoiceEngine/docs/AGREEMENT_SERVICE.md

 -   Refactored all tests in the `PricingEngine` package to use `RefreshDatabase` and the service container.
 -   Seeded an agreement in `ApplyPricingTest` to resolve a `TypeError`.
 -   Removed temporary migration-loading logic from `tests/TestCase.php`.
+-   **NEW**: Integrated locale-based formatting system with Agreement Service and PDF rendering.
+-   **NEW**: Enhanced `PdfRenderer` to support Agreement-based locale formatting.
+-   **NEW**: Added comprehensive test coverage for locale-specific PDF generation.